Kedzie station (Metra)

-Kedzie is a Metra commuter railroad station in the East Garfield Park neighborhood on the West Side of Chicago.
+Kedzie is a Metra commuter railroad station in the East Garfield Park neighborhood on the West Side of Chicago, Illinois, United States.
 It is served by the Union Pacific West Line.

 The station is at North Kedzie Avenue and West Carroll Avenue in an industrial and low-income residential neighborhood.
 The Chicago Transit Authority's elevated Kedzie station is on West Lake Street, about three blocks to the south.
-The Garfield Park Conservatory is nearby, and Westinghouse High School is just north of the station.
+The Garfield Park Conservatory is nearby, and George Westinghouse College Prep is just north of the station.
 The Union Pacific's California Avenue yard, where Metra coaches for the Union Pacific lines are stored during the day, is just to the east.

-As of December 5, 2022, Kedzie is served by 35 trains (18 inbound and 17 outbound) on weekdays.
-No passenger trains stop at Kedzie station on weekends or holidays.
+As of September 8, 2025, Kedzie is served by 45 trains (22 inbound, 23 outbound) on weekdays, by all 20 trains (10 in each direction) on Saturdays, and by all 18 trains (nine in each direction) on Sundays and holidays.
 As of 2018, Kedzie is the 214th busiest of the 236 non-downtown stations in the Metra system, with an average of 41 weekday boardings.